sxubi/sxubi.github.io/_posts/2023-11-02-IntroSTAT.md

 **Bootstrap Confidence Interval (percentile method)** For a 95% condifence interval, calculate the 2.5% and 97.5% quantiles of the boostrap distribution.

-## <center>Causation</center>
+## <center>Generalization</center>
 ### Hypothesis Testing I
-**Null Hypothesis** A description of the chance process for generating data.
+*Null Hypothesis* A description of the chance process for generating data.
 Sometimes referred to as $$H_0$$.

 > E.g. "The occurrence of a death is independent of the presence of Gilbert."

-**Alternative Hypothesis** The assertion that a mechanism other than the null hypothesis generated the data.
+*Alternative Hypothesis** The assertion that a mechanism other than the null hypothesis generated the data.
 Sometimes referred to as $$H_A.$$

 > E.g. "The occurrence of a death is dependent on the presence of Gilbert."

 **Test Statistic** A numerical summary of the observed data that bears on the *null hypothesis*.
+Like the difference of proportions.
 Under the null hypothesis it has a sampling distribution (also called a “Null Distribution”).

 **p-value** The probability of a test statistic as rare or even more rare than the one observed under the assumptions of the null hypothesis.
 If the p-value is high, then the data is consistent with the null hypothesis.
+The p-value could be estimated using the proportion of statistics from the simulated null distribution that are more than the observed statistic.

 ### Hypothesis Testing II

+### Wrong by Design

+## <center>Causation</center>
+### Defining Causality
+Counterfactual*: Relating to or expressing what has not happened or is not the case.
+*Cause*: “A causes B” if, in a world where A didn’t happen, B no longer happens.

+Strategies for estimating causal effects:
+* Different units at the same time
+  *Matching*: finding a different unit in a close match for every possible important variable, but differs on the variable of interest.
+* Same unit at different times